morgenst/PyAnalysisTools/docs/source/usage/misc.rst

 within the user's analysis package (e.g. ELYourFancyAnalysis/macros/plot_config_defaults.yml).
 If such a file is found the defaults will be taken from there.
 Of course the user only needs to specify the attributes he/she likes to overwrite while if any attribute is not provided by neither the users default and plot config the package's default config is used.

+* enable_range_arrows (bool): enable/disable arrows in ratio if ratio is out of range